Story so far

 Craig’s other letter from his twin sister Ali (Ailsa) told him she was moving to be closer to him.

 Ben wanted to met as he too had problems.

-As a distraction, he began to read the article in Lancet that his lecturer had suggested reading before the next Lecture.
+As a distraction, he began to read the article in the Lancet that his lecturer had suggested reading before the next Lecture.
 It was about DNA and the use of cloning in medical procedures.
-It discussed the possibility of remove cells from a five day cloned embryo to use stem cells to treat diseases like heart problems diabetes and spinal injuries.
+It discussed the possibility of removing cells from a five day cloned embryo to use stem cells to treat diseases like heart problems diabetes and spinal injuries.
 Also there were a lot of ethical problems surrounding the use of a cloned embryo.
 In the past designer babies were a considered option but a child inherited 50% DNA from each parents but not the same DNA, so a suitable match was not guaranteed.
 Just look at himself and his twin.
 Ali was a girl and he male.
 But that was only the start, he had blond hair and Ali dark, their personalities were so different.
 He was studious while Ali loved the outdoors and riding.

 Craig’s thought having wandered from the topic he looked up at the clock.
 Nearly time for Ben’s train.
 He needed another coffee, so he got two, one for Ben as well.

 As Craig returned to his table Ben arrived.

 “I got you a coffee,” Craig handed Ben a coffee, “Shall we sit down?”

 Ben took the coffee.
 “I don’t want to talk here.
 Can we go somewhere private?”